theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-a-yunio-service-with-alteryx.md

 1. [Create a new SAP Connection](../getting-started.md#connect-to-sap) in yunIO.
 2. [Create a new service](../getting-started.md#create-a-service) in yunIO.
-This example uses a yunIO transaction service that changes customer master data in SAP, see [Working with Transaction XD02](transaction-xd02.md).<br>
+This example uses a yunIO transaction service that changes customer master data in SAP, see [Transaction XD02 - Change Customer Master Data](transaction-xd02.md).<br>
 3. Open or create a new Alteryx workflow.<br>
 ![yunio-workflow](../assets/images/yunio/articles/yunIO-workflow.png){:class="img-responsive"}
 4. Add an **Input Data** tool :number-1: that provides values for the input parameters of the yunIO service.
 Example: